“Everything is really blurry. I can't even make out what that sign over there says.”

 You're chatting with a friend in a cafe.
 You start to talk about your glasses.
 Your friend asks how well you can see without them.
-You take off your glasses and say:
+You take off your glasses and say this.

 Everything is really blurry.
 I can't even make out what that sign over there says.